Fectio

 might be) no less artificial than the dates

-from the usurpers, all are shown in the left
+usurpers, all are shown in the left column.
+Some

-legitimate (such as in the case of Constantine
+as in the case of Constantine the Great).
+I

-the Senate, their father or by a bunch of
+their father or by a bunch of soldiers, all are

 I did not include